On this page

 In Finland, the number of businesses that utilize artificial intelligence has more than tripled in three years, relates the report State of AI in Finland (2020).
 Nearly 800 business enterprises are developing AI, and roughly 300 announce that their turnover primarily comes from AI development.
 In addition, tens of growth companies are founded annually around AI.

 Ritala says the Finnish manufacturing industry has long traditions in the utilization of technology.

 "We have employed concepts such as digital twins for remote monitoring and process quality assurance, and also in product development.
 Many present-day industrial solutions would not be feasible without digital technology.
 In the future, artificial intelligence will play its own role in this," Ritala explains.

-The companies involved in the study by the LUT School of Business and Management develop different AI solutions and are pioneers in that sense.
+The companies involved in the study by the LUT Business School develop different AI solutions and are pioneers in that sense.